British vs. American English: -Ise or -Ize?

 Remember, not every word ending in “-ise” or “-ize” will need to be corrected to the alternative spelling.

-When you use search tools, check each instance containing the suffix separately so that you only change the spellings that are actually incorrect.
+When you use the Find function, check each instance separately so that you are sure to change only the spellings that are actually incorrect.

 5. Leave Your Client a Comment